Go to the list of all blogs

 The Stochastic Oscillator may be shifting from an upward trend to a downward trend.
 In of 54 cases where MARA's Stochastic Oscillator exited the overbought zone, the price fell further within the following month.
 The odds of a continued downward trend are .

-Following a 3-day Advance, the price is estimated to grow further.
-Considering data from situations where MARA advanced for three days, in of 276 cases, the price rose further within the following month.
-The odds of a continued upward trend are .
+Following a 3-day decline, the stock is projected to fall further.
+Considering past instances where MARA declined for three days, the price rose further in of 62 cases within the following month.
+The odds of a continued downward trend are .

 Fundamental Analysis (Ratings)